-The state received \$2,202,778 in FFY 2020 in ESG program funding to support sub-recipients' ongoing efforts to provide shelter and rapid re-housing and prevention assistance to homeless and at-risk households.
-This included \$110,152 for state administrative costs.
+The state received \$2,235,077 in FFY 2023 in ESG program funding to support sub-recipients' ongoing efforts to provide shelter and rapid re-housing and prevention assistance to homeless and at-risk households.
 ESG funds were used to provide supportive services to persons through the emergency shelter where they were staying, as well as prevent and rapidly re-house households who were at-risk of or experiencing homeless.
-Supportive services included case management, transportation, mental health care, substance abuse treatment, childcare, and legal advice and assistance.
+Supportive services included case management, transportation, and connections to mental health care, substance abuse treatment, childcare, and legal advice and assistance.

 One of the state's most significant strategies for providing homelessness prevention assistance is the Family Homeless Prevention and Assistance Program (FHPAP).
 In 2023, The Minnesota Legislature provided \$115.5 million for the next two-year period.
 This was a \$95 million increase over the previous two years.
-With these resources, Minnesota Housing assisted over 4,341 households in 2022 by providing short-term housing and services, primarily to families with children with a median annual income of roughly \$13,000. \$10 million of the funding for FHPAP is for a direct allocation to Tribal Nations.
+In 2024, the Legislature provided an additional \$8.1 million for this program.
+The entire FY 2024-25 appropriations have been allocated to local partners.
+With FHPAP, Minnesota Housing assisted over 10,260 households in 2023 by providing short-term housing and services, primarily to families with children with a median annual income of roughly \$11,000.
+In 2023, the Legislature provided \$10 million of the funding for FHPAP is for a direct allocation to Tribal Nations.

 The state also provides \$23.3 million for the biennium in base appropriation funding for the state Housing Trust Fund.
-In 2022, the program served just over 1,200 households with rental assistance and nearly 800 rental units with operating subsidies.
+In 2023, the program served just over 1,200 households with rental assistance and nearly 750 rental units with operating subsidies.
 Many of the individuals served by the program have experienced homelessness.

 The 2023 Legislature also provided \$9.7 million for the Bridges rental assistance program for the next two years.
 This was a \$2 million increase compared to the last budget.
+Under the

-Under the Bridges program, Minnesota Housing provides rental assistance to households in which an adult member has a serious mental illness, serving around 650 households in 2022.
+Bridges program, Minnesota Housing provides rental assistance to households in which an adult member has a serious mental illness, serving around 709 households in 2023.
 This program helps people with disabilities live in a more community-based and integrated setting while receiving services.
 The administrators for this program prioritize individuals leaving segregated settings.

 The Minnesota Interagency Council on Homelessness has also provided technical assistance to assist in the establishment of CoCs, which have developed regional plans that identify assistance needs of people experiencing homelessness or people at risk of becoming homeless, gaps in regional service delivery for the homeless, and a strategy for addressing those gaps.
 Currently, 10 CoC regions exist in Minnesota covering the entire state.
-In 2023 Minnesota Housing supported six CoCs in Greater Minnesota with grants ranging from \$42,000 to \$55,500 each for operating costs.
+In 2023 and 2024 Minnesota Housing supported six CoCs in Greater Minnesota with grants ranging from \$42,000 to \$55,500 each for operating costs.